-Kentimata above oligon (ED Psaltica: O; EphesiosMain: W, seconds, second note legato.
+Kentimata above oligon (ED Psaltica: O; EphesiosMain: W, ) two ascending seconds, second note legato.

-Oligon above kentimata (ED Psaltica: o; EphesiosMain: w, seconds, first note legato.
+Oligon above kentimata (ED Psaltica: o; EphesiosMain: w, ): two ascending seconds, first note legato.

-Oligon before kentimata (): same as oligon above kentimata.
-The distinction is syntactic (as a hint to the performer): the kentimata are written separately if a run of ascending notes are to be followed by a run of descending notes.
+Oligon before kentimata ( ): same as oligon above kentimata.
+The distinction is syntactic (as a hint to the performer): the kentimata are written separately if a run of ascending notes is to be followed by a run of descending notes.

-An apostrophos under an ison (ED Isson: q; EphesiosMain: q, ison followed by an apostrophos.
+An apostrophos under an ison (ED Isson: q; EphesiosMain: q, ) is performed as an ison followed by an apostrophos.